Ardakilic/backmeup/README.md

 ### 1.2.0

-* Owncloud Integration: You can now upload your backup files to your Owncloud server using WebDAV bridge and curl.
+* WebDAV (Owncloud etc.) Integration: You can now upload your backup files to your WebDAV server using WebDAV bridge and curl.
 You can refer to updated `.backmeuprc` and update if necessary.

 ### 1.1.0